Changing careers is an expensive term. Its weight is as much

 Understand the user lifecycle:

-Covering all the aspects of the product development life cycle
+Covering all the aspects of the product development life

-is in charge of.
+that this role is in charge of.

 If it adds a passion for solving the problem to this mix of